Privacy policy

 IN THE PAST 12 MONTHS WE HAVE NOT SOLD, AND DURING THE PERIOD OF TIME WHICH THIS PRIVACY POLICY IS POSTED WE SHALL NOT SELL, THE PERSONAL INFORMATION OF ANY CONSUMER, INCLUDING MINORS UNDER THE AGE OF 16.

-• You also have the right to request the deletion of the Personal Information that we have collected from you at any time.
+2. Right to Deletion.
+You also have the right to request the deletion of the Personal Information that we have collected from you at any time.
 However, we may not be required to comply with such request under several circumstances including, but not limited to, when the data is necessary for the underlying transaction, to comply with applicable law, to detect security incidents, to debug glitches, and for our internal purposes.

-• Because we offer the Services exclusively online, you may submit your requests to exercise your rights under the CCPA by emailing us at legal@fundraiseup.com, please include “Request for Privacy Information” in the subject line.
+You may submit your requests to exercise your rights under this Privacy Policy by emailing us at legal@fundraiseup.com (please include “Privacy Rights Request” in the subject line).

-14. Changes to this Policy.
+14. Changes to this Policy

 Because our business needs may change over time, we reserve the right to modify this Privacy Policy.
 If at any time in the future we plan to use your PII in a way that differs from this Privacy Policy, we will revise this Privacy Policy as appropriate.
 In the event of a change to our Privacy Policy, we will email the updated policy to the email address that you provided to us.
 Your continued use of the Fundraise Up Service following our notice of changes to this Privacy Policy means you accept such changes.
 Please refer to the “Effective Date” above to see when this Policy was last updated.

-15. Our contact information.
+15. Our Contact Information

 Copyright © Fundraise Up Inc. All rights reserved.
 The Service is the property of Fundraise Up, and is protected by United States and international copyright, trademark, and other applicable laws.
 This includes the content, appearance, and design of the Service, as well as the trademarks, product names, graphics, logos, service names, slogans, colors, and designs.